-Apple cider: to keep things family friendly I have used non alcoholic cider, sometimes called cloudy apple juice.
-You can make this boozy by using alcoholic (hard) cider and or adding ½ a cup of brandy or your favourite alcoholic liquor that pairs with apple.
+Apple cider: to keep things family friendly I have used nonalcoholic cider, sometimes called cloudy apple juice.
+You can make this boozy by using alcoholic (hard) cider and or adding ½ a cup of brandy or your favorite alcoholic liquor that pairs with apple.

-Cinnamon sticks: whole cinnamon sticks give this recipe a lovely warming flavour without making it gritty.
+Cinnamon sticks: whole cinnamon sticks give this recipe a lovely warming flavor without making it gritty.
 If you don't have whole cinnamon sticks you can substitute with a teaspoon of ground cinnamon instead.

-Whole star anise: whole star anise have a lovely aniseed or licorice flavour and they are very pretty.
+Whole star anise: whole star anise have a lovely aniseed or licorice flavor and they are very pretty.
 If you're not a fan you can leave them out.

 Ginger root: I use slices of fresh ginger root in this recipe.
 If you can't get fresh ginger root you can substitute with half to one teaspoon of ground ginger, depending on how gingery you like it.

-Apples: I used red apples in this recipe but you can use whatever apples you like, as long as it one you like eating.
+Apples: I used red apples in this recipe but you can use whatever apples you like, as long as its one you like eating.

 Oranges: I use oranges in this recipe to give it some extra citrus tang but you could replace this with other citrus such as mandarins, tangelos or even grapefruit.